Rhoeby/scanner2d/README.md

 Do the following:

   - shutdown rviz (using Ctrl-C)
-  - shutdown the scanner2d node
+  - shutdown the scanner2d node (using Ctrl-C)
   - shutdown the static_transform_publisher
   - shutdown roscore